robot_2Generated

 Description

-The GameObjectFlags.Absolute field is a member of the GameObjectFlags enumeration in the Sandbox API.
+The GameObjectFlags.Absolute field is a member of the GameObjectFlags enumeration in the Sandbox namespace.
 This flag is used to specify that a game object should ignore its parent transform, effectively making its position absolute in the scene.
-This is similar to the concept of position: absolute in CSS, where the element is positioned relative to its closest positioned ancestor or the initial containing block if no such ancestor exists.
+This is similar to the concept of position: absolute in CSS, where the element is positioned relative to its closest positioned ancestor or the initial containing block.

 Usage

-Use the GameObjectFlags.Absolute flag when you want a game object to maintain its position independently of its parent.
-This can be useful in scenarios where the game object needs to be positioned at a specific location in the world space, regardless of any transformations applied to its parent.
+Use the GameObjectFlags.Absolute flag when you want a game object to maintain its position independently of its parent's transform.
+This can be useful in scenarios where you need precise control over the object's position in the world, regardless of any transformations applied to its parent.

 Example